Organizing Test Fixtures into Layers¶

 Test cases that use layers will not execute in the same order as test cases that do not.
 In order to execute the layers efficiently, the test runner must reorganize all tests in the loaded test suite to group those having like layers together (and sub-layers under their parents).
 If you share layers across modules this may result in tests from one module executing interleaved with tests from a different module.

 Don’t cross the streams.

 The implementation of class- and module-level fixtures in unittest2 depends on introspecting the class hierarchy inside of the unittest.TestSuite.
-Since the suites that the layers plugin uses to organize tests derive from unittest.BaseTestSuite not unittest.TestSuite, class- and module- level fixtures in TestCase classes that use layers will be ignored.
+Since the suites that the layers plugin uses to organize tests derive from unittest.BaseTestSuite (instead of unittest.TestSuite), class- and module- level fixtures in TestCase classes that use layers will be ignored.

 Mixing layers and multiprocess testing¶

 In the initial release, test suites using layers are incompatible with the multiprocess plugin.
 This should be fixed in a future release.

 Default: False Type: boolean

 The default configuration is equivalent to including the following in a unittest.cfg file.

 [layer-reporter] always-on = False colors = False highlight-words = A having should indent =